-IF you're a gardener looking for hope in the middle of an icy January day, there's no better balm than a geranium seedling.
+We've seen them in every greenhouse and garden center for decades - the classic, annual geranium (officially known as pelargonium; not to be confused with the perennial hardy geranium).
+If you're a gardener looking for hope in the middle of an icy January day, there's no better balm than a geranium seedling.
 The tiny leaves have the characteristic rounded shape, with contrasting bands of maroon.
 Aw, shucks they're cute!
-But the power--the thing that tells you spring is coming and gives you hope — is in the smell, that one-of-a-kind geranium fragrance.
+But the power — the thing that tells you spring is coming and gives you hope — is in the smell, that one-of-a-kind geranium fragrance.
 Even in the dead of winter, those tiny leaves smell like summer on the porch.

 Many gardeners know about starting geraniums from cuttings.
 It's a great way to share treasured plants, and it feels thrifty.
 And gardeners love things that are thrifty.
 But if you start plants from seed, you get to choose from a range of colors: bright red, scarlet, bicolors, orange-salmon, coral, pink, white and lavender.
 And instead of feeling thrifty, you feel clever.

 "There is no trick to growing geraniums from seed," says Valerie Ryan, who grows dozens of seedlings each year.
 "Patience and care is all that is needed."
 She usually grows 40 seedlings at home, but this year, she's planted another 200 that grow under lights in our Burlington, VT, call center, where she works.

 - Seeds:There is a wide selection available at garden centers and online.
 The key is to start early: You'll need 12 to 16 weeks to get flowering plants.
 Some varieties come in to bloom faster than others, so check the seed packets.